oryxlabs/PolarDNS/docs/catalogue/general-features.md

 ```
 ### Cut A record from the end (cutabuf)
+:exclamation:**DEPRECATED**:exclamation: Use the generic [cut](response-modifiers.md#cut-n-bytes-from-the-end-of-the-packet-cut) response modifier to cut any response.
 Respond with legit A record, but cut arbitrary number of bytes from the end of the buffer.

 <table>
 <tr><td>format:</td><td>cutabuf.&lt;BYTES-TO-CUT>.yourdomain.com</td></tr>